Why Painting Maintains a Significant Role in a World of Instant Images

 "L" by Andrew Holmes

 Technological advancements in recent years such as photo editing allows for the refinement of photography.
 However Hyperrealism is able to create a narrative that photography cannot.
 A photograph will accurately document a moment or an event in time, which does not require the viewer to do anything else but observe.
-A hyperrealist painting requires a certain amount of participation from the viewer to see beyond the surface level of what seems like the perfect imitation of a photograph.
+A Hyperrealist painting requires a certain amount of participation from the viewer to see beyond the surface level of what seems like the perfect imitation of a photograph.

 Add a comment